Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{uscle} fatigue relates to the ability reduction of generating force or power after repetitive and intensive exercise \cite{enoka2008muscle}.
-Assessing muscle fatigue is of significant importance for sports, rehabilitation, human-robot interaction, even medical diagnosis areas \cite{liu2019emg,gruet2018fatigue,peternel2019selective,liang2022building,yancey2012chronic}.
-Other than discretely classifying muscles are fatigued or not \cite{marco2017surface,zhang2018non,mugnosso2018muscle}, depicting the continuous progression of muscle fatigue enables assessing to what extent muscles are fatigued, and would further benefit personalized dose determination, injury prevention, precise rehabilitation.
-Under the context of Metaverse, the depicted continuous fatigue progression can further provide a physiological indicator for remote and interactive rehabilitative training and aids physicians' more fine-grained determination of dose and treatment, especially when combining with the VR/AR techniques.
-To do so, it is vital to propose an objective indicator that can form a fatigue score to continuously depict the muscle fatigue progression, especially during daily exercise that involves complex muscle coordination, i.e. sub-maximal and dynamic contractions of multiple muscles, like walking or running.
+Assessing muscle fatigue is of significant importance for sports, rehabilitation, human-robot interaction, even medical diagnosis \cite{liu2019emg,gruet2018fatigue,peternel2019selective,yancey2012chronic}.
+Other than discretely classifying muscles are fatigued or not \cite{marco2017surface,zhang2018non,mugnosso2018muscle}, depicting the continuous progression of muscle fatigue during daily exercise enables assessing to what extent muscles are fatigued, and would provide a physiological indicator for remote and interactive rehabilitative training and aids physicians' more fine-grained determination of dose and treatment.
+Current methods for continuously assessing muscle fatigue focus on isometric and isokinetic contractions \cite{xu2018fatigue, rocha2017weighted}, the endurance time of specific physical tasks \cite{drake2024modelling, liu2018experimental}, or the physiological modelling of fatigue mechanism \cite{jebelli2020physiology, FREYLAW2021103104, frey2019optimisation}.
+How to use physiological measures to continuously assess the muscle fatigue of daily exercise (e.g. running, walking or bycycling) in real time is still not fully explored.